liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 information to use.](../../images/portlet-import.png)

-When you import portlet data, only the data types you select will be overwriten.
+When you import portlet data, only the data types you select will be overwritten.
 If you'd like to import portlet data, you have to select a `.lar` file.
 You can import any items that were included when your `.lar` file was created.
 Note that user preferences can only be successfully imported when the user UUIDs match.
 Additionally, you can import any archived setups into your